This award recognises outstanding new technology, design or research.

 In an innovative move to increase the duration and quality of cooling and reduce greenhouse emissions from freezing, transport and evaporation of dry ice, Gate Gourmet Australia partnered with a local R&D company to trial a new synthetic cooling product called EcoSlice as a replacement.

 The trials, thought to be the first of their kind in the global on-board catering market, have been highly successful.

 The product is cost-effective, greenhouse-friendly and safer to use in the confined space of a catering cooler.
-Gate Gourmet is hoping to roll out the product throughout Australia later in 2017.
+Gate Gourmet Australia is hoping to roll out the product nationally later in 2017.

 Lismore City Council: Lismore Community Solar - Floating Solar Farm

 Lismore’s floating solar farm is the largest floating system in Australia as well as being the first community-funded council-owned solar farm.